Startup Security Toolkit

 Usable documentation

-The Startup Security Toolkit includes practical spreadsheets, worksheets, and prompts covering 10 key modules, including asset visibility, access control, JML, data classification, risk tracking, incident logging, resilience, vendor risk, and threat triage.
+The Startup Cyber Security Toolkit includes practical spreadsheets, worksheets, and prompts covering 10 key modules, including asset visibility, access control, JML, data classification, risk tracking, incident logging, resilience, vendor risk, and threat triage.

-Waiting until you can afford a full-time specialist often means security structure grows too late.
-Starting with a lighter operating layer gives your team a better foundation today and makes later expert input more effective.
+Starting with a lighter operating layer gives your team a better foundation now and makes later expert review, implementation support, or leadership input more effective.

-Who this is for
+Who this is designed for

 • companies that want to become more organised without enterprise tooling or headcount

-Start with a toolkit that fits your stage
+Start with a toolkit that fits your stage.

 No. It is meant to help you operate more clearly until you need deeper implementation, review, or ongoing advisory support.